 The currency market is loaded with opportunities.
 Paper trading the exotics will get you over any possible objections to trading them.
-Sometimes the spreads are actually lower on the exotics than some majors on non deal desk platforms or ECN forex brokers.
+Sometimes the spreads are actually lower on the exotics than some majors on non deal desk platforms or ECN brokers.
 The spreads on the exotics have been consistently dropping over the years due to the competition and increasing liquidity on the spot fx market.
 Even with a deal desk broker whats the difference between making 200 pips and 198 pips on a trade?, who cares, it does not matter.
 Also if you hang onto your trades with swing to position trading it doesn’t matter what pair you trade.

 Also when you are conducting an analysis of any currency like the JPY you would do it rigorously in individual currency groups i.e. USD/JPY, AUD/JPY, GBP/JPY.
 And so the exotics play a pivotal role in the market analysis process of the JPY (Japanese Yen) to determine if the Yen is strong, weak or mixed.
 For the purposes of trade planning whether or not a pair is a major or exotic is not even considered or is even relevant, you look at all of the pairs in the currency group.

-At the point of entry the exotic pairs are of critical importance and The Forex Heatmap® is proof of this.
+At the point of entry the exotics are of critical importance and The Forex Heatmap® is proof of this.
 A pair like the EUR/GBP is a great indicator on the heatmap, you may never trade this pair but it is an extremely valuable indicator if considering trading any EUR or GBP pair to detect strength or weakness in either group.
-Sometimes you will get a direct indication to trade this pair and that is when you realize its time to abandon the mindset of trading just the majors.
+Sometimes you will get a direct indication to trade the EUR/GBP and that is when you realize its time to abandon the mindset of trading just the majors.